BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased the amount of chances for Scourge to drop his loot, multiple chances for pieces of Mayhem 6 gear, and a metric crapton of money, eridium, and blue or higher gear.

-Increased the amount of chances for Hemovorous to drop her loot, three guaranteed Company Men, and a significant amount of money, eridium, and blue or higher gear.
+Made Hemovorous always drop three pieces of non-Company Man dedicated loot, three guaranteed Company Men, and a significant amount of money, eridium, and blue or higher gear.

 Added three guaranteed Mayhem 6 drops to Vermivorous, a 50% chance to drop a random Director's Cut item, and more loot in general.